 The weather is also one of the major reasons why a car jerks when accelerating.
-Obviously, it usually occurs during the winter with vey low temperature when you park your car outside.
-Moisture gathering in your car’s distributor cap can cause car jerking and lead your engine to misfire while you accelerate.
+Obviously, it usually occurs during the winter with very low temperatures when you park your car outside.
+Moisture gathering in your car’s distributor cap can cause the car to jerk and lead your engine to misfire while you accelerate.

-The solution here is quite simple: prevent to park car in a cold and wet place and try to find warmer spot instead.
+The solution here is quite simple: prevent parking cars in a cold and wet place and try to find a warmer spot instead.

 Gunk or dirt can cause severe problems to your car.
-A polluted fuel tank, filter or injection system can cause car jerking very easily.
+A polluted fuel tank, filter, or injection system can cause a car to jerk very easily.
 It disturbs the flow and supply of the fuel into the engine.
 Furthermore, insufficient fuel in the car causes it to jerk as you accelerate the car.

-Besides poor engine tuning, one of the most frequent reasons of car jerking when you accelerate is blockage in engine.
-Jerking happens as gases are not coming out of it when they are supposed to.
-In addition, you should not ignore the “Check Engine” light in your car, especially when it is blinking.
+Besides poor engine tuning, one of the most frequent reasons for a car jerking when you accelerate is a blockage in the engine.
+Jerking happens as gasses are not coming out of it when they are supposed to.
+In addition, you should not ignore the “Check Engine” light” in your car, especially when it is blinking.
 This problem occasionally happens in Honda Accord and Nissan Murano.
 In this case, sending the car to a professional mechanic to get it tuned or remove the blockage is the best solution.

-Lastly, if your engine is good and none of the motor of the car is the problem, it might be that your car fails to react to pulling.
-Many car owners misunderstand that it jerks, but actually it is just your car moving really slow.
+Lastly, if your engine is good and none of the motors of the car is the problem, it might be that your car fails to react to pulling.
+Many car owners misunderstand that it jerks, but actually, it is just your car moving really slowly.

-To address this, you have to check your tires to make sure that pressure in them are done right.
-Besides, alignment your car’s tire is needed if your car experienced some severe collisions.
+To address this, you have to check your tires to make sure that the pressure in them is done right.
+Besides, alignment of your car’s tire is needed if your car experienced some severe collisions.

-Below is the steps to practice but you should ask your driving teacher for further understand if needed:
+Below are the steps to practice but you should ask your driving teacher for further understanding if needed:

 - Press the clutch pedal down to the floor.